 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Outlined below is a sample itinerary for an 8 day trip around the Ring Road using the Iceland Camping Card.
-At a low rate of 150 euros (valid for 2 campers), this card with save you TONS time and money along the way!
-The campsites listed are just suggestions.
+Is an Iceland road trip on the bucket list?
+The below sample itinerary outlines a perfect 8 day Iceland road trip around Icelands’s Ring Road.
+This itinerary is great for those using the Iceland Camping Card.
+At a low rate of 150 euros (valid for 2 campers), the Camping Card with save you tons time and money along the way!
+The campsites listed below are just suggestions, feel free to tailor to your own route.
 Part of the beauty of an Iceland road trip is all the beautiful, lesser known surprises along the way!

 Make your way through the town and check out one of the many lunch spots that Reykjavik has to offer.
 While traveling I find that it is budget friendly to eat out for lunch rather than dinner, taking advantage of all the great lunch specials!
 Don’t forget to pop into some of the awesome shops along the way!
 Definitely spend some time wandering through the beautiful streets.

-Although you may not find this museum on most “must-see” lists, this penis focuses museum is sure to give you a laugh.
+I recommend stopping by the Iceland Phallological Museum.
+Although you may not find this museum on most “must-see” lists, this penis focused museum is sure to give you a laugh.
 This museum boasts a collection of more than two hundred and fifteen penises and penile parts!

 You’ll notice quickly that Iceland is quite expensive!
-Head over to one of the local supermarkets to pick up food for your trip, otherwise you may find yourself living off of gas station hot dogs for the week.
+While in Reykjavik, head over to one of the local supermarkets to pick up food for your trip, otherwise you may find yourself living off of gas station hot dogs for the week.
 Click here for some great road trip snack ideas to stay healthy while on the road!

 Prepare to feel a bit disoriented by the continuous light!
 After a long soak in the lagoon and a nice shower, when we finally headed back to the city around midnight the sun was only just beginning to set.
 If you have the energy this is the perfect time to check out the Sun Voyager sculpture!